alphagov/govuk-design-system/src/styles/images/index.md

 - text within an organisation’s logo (known as logotype)
 - a signature, signed in a distinctive way

-[Read more about essential text](https://www.w3.org/WAI/WCAG21/Understanding/images-of-text.html) in the Web Content Accessibility Guidelines.
+Read more about essential text in [WCAG 2.2 success criterion 1.4.5 Images of text](https://www.w3.org/WAI/WCAG22/Understanding/images-of-text.html).

 #### What to do with essential text in images